-- (a) A covered person shall develop and implement written policies and procedures for responding to requests from the Department regarding a consumer complaint.
+- (a) A covered person shall develop and implement written policies and procedures for responding to requests from effectuate the Department regarding a consumer complaint requirements of this section.
 Service providers and affiliates of the covered person shall not be responsible for developing and implementing these policies and procedures, unless directed by the principal party offering the financial product or service.
-The procedures shall include the following: - (1) A covered person shall, within fifteen (15) calendar days after receiving the Department's request regarding a complaint, review and evaluate the complaint using the procedures set forth in Section 1072(c) and, subject to the obligations in Section 1072(e)(3), (f), and (g), provide a written response to the Department with: - (A) A clear explanation of the final decision in plain language, including the specific reasons for the decision and a summary of the steps taken to respond to the complaint, - (B) The items required in Section 1072(f) for the written record, and - (C) Any follow-up actions or planned follow-up actions by the covered person to respond to the complaint. - (D) If the covered person needs additional time to respond, the covered person shall, within three (3) calendar days after the initial 15-day period ends, provide the Department with a written update regarding the status
+The procedures shall include the following: - (b) A covered person shall respond to a request from the Department regarding a consumer complaint as follows: - (1) A covered person shall, within fifteen (15) calendar business days after receiving the Department's request regarding a complaint, review and evaluate the complaint using the procedures set forth in required by Section 1072(ea) and (e) and, subject to the obligations in Section 1072(eg) (3), ( $\frac{1}{2}$ ), and ( $\frac{1}{2}$ ), provide a written response to the Department with: - (A) A clear explanation of the final decision in plain language, including the specific reasons for the decision and a summary of the steps taken to respond to the complaint, - (B) The items required in Section 1072(fh) for the written record, and - (C) Any follow-up actions or planned follow-up actions by the covered person to respond to the complaint.

-- of the response, the reason for the delay, and an estimate of the additional time needed to respond, which shall not be more than forty-five (45) calendar days after the initial 15-day period ends. - (2) The Department may send follow-up requests for information from the covered person after receiving the initial written response required by subdivision (a)(1) of this section.
-The covered person shall, within ten (10) calendar days after each follow-up request, provide a written response to the Department with all requested information. - (b) Every covered person shall develop and implement written policies and procedures for responding to requests from the Department regarding an inquiry.
+- (D) If the covered person needs additional time to respond, the covered person shall, within three (3) calendarbusiness days after the initial 15-business day period ends, provide the Department with a written update regarding the status of the response, the reason for the delay, and an estimate of the additional time needed to respond, which shall not be more than forty-five (45) calendarthirty (30) business days after the initial 15-business day period ends. - (2) The Department may send follow-up requests for information from the covered person after receiving the initial written response required by subdivision (ab)(1) of this section.
+The covered person shall, within ten (10) calendar business days after each follow-up request, provide a written response to the Department with all requested information. - (b) Everyc) A covered person shall develop and implement written policies and procedures for responding respond to requests a request from the Department regarding and consumer inquiry.
 Service providers and affiliates of the covered person shall not be responsible for developing and implementing these policies and procedures, unless directed by the principal party offering the financial product or service.
-The procedures shall include the following: - (1) A covered person shall, within fifteen (15) calendar days after receiving the Department's request regarding an inquiry, review and evaluate the inquiry and, subject to the obligations in Section 1073, subdivisions (d) and (e), provide a written response to the Department addressing all issues raised by the inquiry.
-The written response shall include: - (A) A summary of the steps taken by the covered person to respond to the inquiry, - (B) Responses received by the covered person from the consumer, and - (C) Any follow-up actions or planned follow-up actions by the covered person to respond to the inquiry. - (2) The Department may send follow-up requests for information from the covered person after receiving the initial written response required by subdivision (b)(1) of this section.
-The covered person shall, within ten (10) calendar days after each follow-up request, provide a written response to the Department with all requested information.
+The procedures shall include the following as follows: - (1) A covered person shall, within fifteen (15) calendarten (10) business days after receiving the Department's request regarding an inquiry, review and evaluate the inquiry and, subject to the obligations in Section 1073, subdivisions (d(a)) and (ed), provide a written response to the Department addressing all issues raised by the inquiry.
+The written response shall include: - (A) A summary of the steps taken by the covered person to respond to the inquiry, - (B) Responses received by the covered person from the consumer, and - (C) Any follow-up actions or planned follow-up actions by the covered person to respond to the inquiry. - (2) The Department may send follow-up requests for information from the covered person after receiving the initial written response required by subdivision (bc)(1) of this section.
+The covered person shall, within ten (10) calendar business days after each follow-up request, provide a written response to the Department with all requested information.